 Do I need a police report?

-If there is a suspected fraudulent transaction and the suspect is known to you, a police report is required as that person(s) has used your identity to make that purchase.
-In most cases we will work with that law enforcement agency to locate the person(s) that made the transaction.
+- The suspect is known to you, a police report is required as that person(s) has used your identity to make that purchase.
+In most cases, we will work with that law enforcement agency to locate the person(s) that made the transaction